lino-framework/lino/docs/dev/dd.rst

                 elems. += [" (", ar.obj2html(self.city), ")"]
             return E.p(*elems)

+  .. method:: get_print_language(self)

+     Return a Django language code to be activated when an instance of this is being printed.
+     The default implementation returns the Site's default language.

+  .. method:: get_print_recipient(self)

+     Return either `None` or an :class:`Addressable` object (usually a :class:`ml.contacts.Partner` instance) which is to be used as recipient when an instance of this is being printed.
+Print templates

   .. method:: disable_delete(self, ar)

     Hook to decide whether a given record may be deleted.